Reconstructing quantum theory from diagrammatic postulates: Process theoretic concepts

+\end{example} This notion of purity was put forward by Chiribella in \cite{chiribella2014distinguishability} which intuitively states that a pure state is information that is independent of the surrounding context.

-We now formalise the idea of a set of states prepared by a causal state preparation $S$ being pure and jointly distinguishable.
-This gives an important information theoretic property of each system, namely, the amount of classical information which they can reliably store.
+We now formalise the idea of a set of states prepared being pure and jointly distinguishable.
+This gives an important information-theoretic property of each system, namely, the amount of classical information they can store reliably.
+Such states are described by a particular type of causal state preparation $S$.
 Recall that causality for a state preparation means:

+It can be shown \cite{selby2017leaks} that such a state preparation can only be pure if $n=1$, that is, if it is simply a state.
+However, we can capture the notion that each individual state in $S$ is pure by considering purity of the following diagram:

+That is, the states prepared are pure if and only if the state preparation is pure when we keep a record (the ancillary classical system) of which state was prepared.

 \begin{definition}[Testability] A causal state preparation $S:n\to A$ is said to be \emph{testable} if